codetronik/File_DigitalSignature/README.md

 This source is based on openssl.

 ## Features
-- Generate a Digital signature of the file (using RSA private-key)
+- Generate a Digital signature of the file
-- Validate a Digital signature of the file (using RSA public-key)
+- Validate a Digital signature of the file

+## How To Use
+1. Press "Make Key Pair" button to generate rsa keypairs.
+(The key file is created in the running directory.
+(PrivateKey.pem and PublicKey.pem)
+2.